How long have you been Skateboarding?

 What do you prefer street or skate parks?
 Why?

-What is favorite stairs/rails, ledges, manuals or bowl/vert?
+What is favorite stairs and rails, benches and manuals or Bowl or Vert?
 Why?

-What is the last trick you landed or worked on?
+What is the last trick you landed or working on?

-What kind of music do you like to listen to when you skate?
+What kind of music do you like to hear when you skate?
 Why?

 Anything else you’d like to add?